DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 - [Credentials Provider | Auth.js](https://authjs.dev/getting-started/authentication/credentials)

+We'll walk through the documentation below, but to see our implementation of [Credentials provider with a split-config skip to that section](#credentials-provider-with-split-config).

 ### 1. Credentials Provider

 To setup Auth.js with external authentication mechanisms or simply use username and password, we need to use the `Credentials` provider.
 This provider is designed to forward any credentials inserted into the login form (.i.e username/password) to your authentication service via the authorize callback on the provider configuration.

+First, let's initialize the `Credentials` provider in the Auth.js configuration file.
+You'll have to import the provider and add it to your `providers` array.

 `./auth.ts`
 ```ts